 Money for Life challenge: This new scheme offers grants to teachers and community groups to help 16-to-24-year-olds develop money management skills and pass on tips to their friends, families and communities.
 See more info.

-If you’re a charity, community group or organisation with a top campaign coming up, please send us a campaign of the week suggestion.
+If you’re a charity, community group or organisation with a top campaign coming up, please send us a firstname.lastname@example.org suggestion.

 While not a campaign as such, as a big fan I wanted to add an honorary mention for the long-awaited legal changes introduced for credit unions.
 These local savings and loan co-operatives now have more power to provide extra services to their communities and more flexibility on who can use the union.
 Yay!
 See our Credit Union guide to see if there’s a union near you.